NicolaVivante/LYAN_DSMS/README.md

 ### Table Users:
 - UserName varchar(50) PK
-- PasswordHash varchar(512)
+- PasswordDigest varchar(512)
 - PublicKey varchar(512)

-### Table SymmetricKeys
-- UserName varchar(50) PK FK
-- FileHash varchar(512) PK (hash of the encrypted file)
-- SymmetricKey varchar(512)

 ## DB interaction methods
 - bool userExists(UserName)
-- void register(UserName, PasswordHash)
+- void register(UserName, PasswordDigest)
-- bool verifyUser(UserName, PasswordHash)
+- bool verifyUser(UserName, PasswordDigest)
 - void addPublicKey(UserName, PublicKey)
 - String getPublicKey(UserName)
-- void addSymmetricKey(UserName, FileHash, SymmetricKey)
-- String getSymmetricKey(UserName, FileHash)
 - String[] getAllUsers()

-## General mechanics
+## General system
-public and private keys are stored in a file with ".lyan" extension, on client side.
+public and private keys, as well as user name are stored in a file with ".lyan" extension, on client side.

 .sig.lyan file structure:

 - fileName: String, the name of the file
-- fileContent: String, bytes of the file, could be encrypted and encoded in Base64
+- fileContent: String, bytes of the file, could be encrypted
 - isEncrypted: boolean, whether the fileContent is encrypted
-- signature: String, bytes of encrypted hash encoded in Base64
+- signature: String, bytes of encrypted digest (of plaintext fileContent)

-.key_public.lyan
+- list of key-value pairs containing:
+  - usernameDigest: String, bytes of digest of user name

-- key: String, bytes of the public key encoded in Base64
+  - symmetricKey: String, bytes of the symmetric key (to decrypt the fileContent) encrypted with user public key

-.key_private.lyan
+.keys.lyan file structure

+- passwordDigest: String, bytes of user password digest
+- userName: String, user name (encrypted with user password as key)
+- publicKey: String, bytes of user public key (encrypted with user password as key)
-- key: String, bytes of the private key encoded in Base64
+- privateKey: String, bytes of private key (encrypted with user password as key)